 There is a very famous shot — at a time before all the computer graphics — in which Barbara Streisand is standing on a ferry out in the harbor in New York City and the camera is up in this helicopter and she’s singing her song.
 And the shot goes all the way down and it ends up on a close up.
 The network said, “There’s only one person that we will ever hire to do that and that’s Don Hallock!”
 He was at WGBH for about six years.

-Michael Ambrosino: When he was 14, Don was already was supporting his family.
-He came into the shop as a carpenter and then became a cameraman and director.
+Michael Ambrosino: He came into the shop as a carpenter and then became a cameraman and director.
 He now lives in Hawaii.

 He was at the reunion in 2000 and he thanked us.
-He said, “I came from a dysfunctional home and ‘GBH has always been my family.”
+He said, “‘GBH has always been my family.”
 He’s the one that started the alumni website.
-It was his desire to keep in contact because we were his mother and father.
+It was his desire to keep in contact.

 Fred Barzyk: In a bus.